 Public Health Nutrition

-Public Health Dietitians work to promote healthy growth and development across the lifespan through eating well and through developing and maintaining a healthy relationship with food.
-With a focus on social determinants of health, we advocate for equity in our communities’ access to nourishing food.
+Public Health Dietitians work to promote healthy growth and development in children & youth, and optimal physical and mental health across the lifespan by promoting and supporting food/nutrition security, food literacy, and a positive relationship with food and eating.
+We advocate for equity in communities' ability to access nourishing food.
+Our services are offered at no cost.

 Recommended Resources